The Data File Format¶

 Extended metadata¶

-switch is turned on, the following
+If the --extended-metadata switch is turned on, the following

 additional values are collected and stored (to the extent they are available